-Instead of going straight on it for 7 days, we will be getting off at key locations to explore a bit more of the countryside.
+Instead of going straight on it for seven days, we will be getting off at key locations to explore a bit more of the countryside.

-To me, it sounds like an amazing trip, but not that many people actually venture out to take it because of four main hurdles (that can be overcome):
+To me, it sounds like a fantastic trip, but not that many people venture out to take it because of four main hurdles (that can be overcome).

 1. Language Barrier

 Russian and Chinese (well, Mongolian, too!) are not the easiest of languages.